How Does Cannabis Help With Pain?

 Dosing for CBD topicals is a bit different, and you should use as much of the product as you need to cover the affected area.
 Topical products typically work fast, and relief can be felt within 15 minutes and lasts several hours.
 Simply re-apply as necessary.

 Dosing for CBD vaporizers is also slightly different since it can be difficult to properly meter doses with certain vaping devices.
 Starting with a low-dose cannabidiol vape or CBD additive can help you smoothly experience the fast-acting effects.
-Because the therapeutic effects of vaporized CBD kick in so quickly, you can easily “stack” doses as needed until the desired effects are reached.
+Because the therapeutic effects of vaporized CBD for pain kick in so quickly, you can easily “stack” doses as needed until the desired effects are reached.
 Simply increase your dose one “puff” at a time, waiting about 10-15 minutes in between to monitor the effects.

 A Note About CBD and Drug Interactions